edgurgel/mimic/README.md

 assert Calculator.add(1, 3) == {:add, 1, 3}
 assert Calculator.add(4, 5) == {:add, 4, 5}
+Calculator.add(1, 4)

+# Will raise error because more than 2 calls to Calculator.add were made and there is no stub
+# ** (Mimic.UnexpectedCallError) Calculator.add/2 called in process #PID<.*> but expectations are already fulfilled
 ```

 With `use Mimic`, verification `expect/4` function call of is done automatically on test case end. `verify!/1` can be used in case custom verification timing required: